RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-lecturers.html.md

 2020 and winter semester 2020/2021.
 Please note that regulations for the individual study programmes can be different.

-In this context, lecturers are asked to note non-attendance as an examination result “ne“ in the student portal.
+In this context, lecturers are asked to note non-attendance of students registered for the exam as an examination result “ne“ in the student portal.

 The previous HHU regulations regarding the implementation of the Coronavirus Epidemic University Ordinance can be accessed vial the following links: